dazinator/Dazinator.Extensions.Http/README.md

 ### More advanced

 Rather than configuring the `HttpClientFactoryOptions` directly, you can configure a "smarter" set of options provided by this library.
-This "smarter" set of options is more focues on what you want to achieve.
-Based on this, it will configure the `HttpClientFactoryOptions` accordingly.
+Based on this setup, it will configure the `HttpClientFactoryOptions` accordingly behind the scenes similar to above.

 ```cs